-A museum with a difference, Ribble Steam Railway can be found near Preston Dock.
-Not only does the museum feature a miniature railway, restored locomotives, and a peek into their workshop; you also get the chance to ride a steam train.
-The museum also hosts special steam train events, including afternoon tea on a train.
+A museum with a difference, Ribble Steam Railway and Museum can be found near Preston Docks.
+The museum features a miniature railway, restored locomotives, and a peek into their workshop; you also get the chance to ride a steam train.
+Ribble Steam Railway also hosts special steam train events, including afternoon tea on a train.
 These events must be booked in advance and are suitable for small groups.

 Lancashire Infantry Museum holds the largest and most important Infantry Regimental collections in the country, and is the premier centre for historical military research in Lancashire and the whole of North England.
 Entry to the museum is free and they regularly host special exhibitions and speaking events.

 For a more quaint experience, why not visit the Church Cottage Museum.
-This museum tells the story of the building's history, since it beginnings as a Tudor dwelling.
+This museum tells the story of the building's history, since its beginnings as a Tudor dwelling.

 Halls and towers